-18. Part 3 sets out other remuneration for senators and members of the House of Representatives under paragraphs 14(4)(a), (b) and (c) of the PBR Act.
-The remuneration is in the form of one or more private plated vehicles, or an allowance in lieu, and reimbursement of the costs of internet and telephone services at private residences.
+- 21. Part 3 sets out other remuneration for senators and members of the House of Representatives under paragraphs 14(4)(a), (b) and (c) of the PBR Act.
+The remuneration is in the form of one or more private plated vehicles, or an allowance in lieu, and reimbursement of the costs of internet and telephone services at private residences. - 22.
+The provisions of this Part remain unchanged from those contained in Part 3 of the previous determination.

-PART 4 - ALLOWANCES AND EXPENSES OF FORMER MEMBERS
+PARTS 4 - ALLOWANCES AND EXPENSES OF FORMER MEMBERS

-19. Part 4 provides post retirement travel expenses and resettlement allowance for former members (within the meaning of the PBR Act) under section 15 of that Act.
+- 23. Part 4 provides post retirement travel expenses and resettlement allowance for former members (within the meaning of the PBR Act) under section 15 of that Act. - 24.
+The provisions of this Part remain unchanged from those contained in the previous determination.

-PART 5 - RATES OF AUSTRALIAN TRAVEL ALLOWANCE FOR TRAVEL WITHIN AUSTRALIA
+PARTS 5 - RATES OF AUSTRALIAN TRAVEL ALLOWANCE FOR TRAVEL WITHIN AUSTRALIA

-20. Part 5 specifies rates of travel allowance for travel within Australia, for the purposes of section 10 of the PBR Regulations and subsection 31(2) of the PBR Act.
+- 25. Part 5 specifies rates of travel allowance for travel within Australia, for the purposes of section 10 of the PBR Regulations and subsection 31(2) of the PBR Act.
 These rates apply to any member (see definition in the PBR Act, quoted in the note to clause 1.3).
-This term includes persons who in certain circumstances hold, or are taken to hold an office, but are not senators or members of the House of Representatives.
+This term includes persons who in certain circumstances hold, or are taken to hold an office, but are not senators or members of the House of Representatives. - 26.
+The provisions of this Part remain unchanged from those contained in the previous determination.

-PART 6 - PRIVATE VEHICLE ALLOWANCE
+PARTS 6 - PRIVATE VEHICLE ALLOWANCE

-21. Part 6 specifies the rate of private vehicle allowances for the purposes of sections 12, 27 and 28 of the PBR Regulations and subsection 31(2) of the PBR Act.
+- 27. Part 6 specifies the rate of private vehicle allowances for the purposes of sections 12, 27 and 28 of the PBR Regulations and subsection 31(2) of the PBR Act. - 28.
+The provisions of this Part remain unchanged from those contained in the previous determination.